Set Analyzer report options

 Show rows or columns when measures are blank

 If you have rows or columns where there is no measure data, but there is calculated measure data (for example, 'YTD Sales for a Month' when no sales are recorded for the month), you can choose to show rows or columns with measure and calculated measure data.
 You can also select to show all columns and rows for blank measures.
-Since the latter option allows you to show all combinations of text fields regardless if those field have data or not, you may want to limit the number of fields on the report when using this option.
+Because the latter option allows you to show all combinations of text fields regardless if those field have data or not, you may want to limit the number of fields on the report when using this option.

 - To modify when to show rows or columns when all measures in the row or column are blank, select an option in the Show rows or columns with field.
 The options are described below.